What are the responsibilities and job description for the Assistant Professor Hawaiian Studies position at University of Hawaii?

 - Perform other duties as assigned.

-- Demonstrated ability and expertise in teaching and research that are related to KCHS areas of concentration.
+- Demonstrated ability to conduct and publish research and/or creative scholarship related to Kukulu Aupuni and other KCHS areas of concentration.

-- Demonstrated ability to utilize educational technology in teaching (in person and/or online).
+- Demonstrated ability to utilize educational technology in teaching (in person, online, synchronous, and asynchronous formats).

-- Proficiency in Hawaiian and English including the ability to do research in Hawaiian.
+- Proficiency in Hawaiian and English, including the ability to do research and create new knowledge in Hawaiian.

 - Poise and good address for meeting and conferring with others.